White trash: Early 19th century

 The first use of "white trash" in print to describe the Southern poor white population occurred in 1821.
 It came into common use in the 1830s as a pejorative used by the house slaves of "quality folk" against poor whites.
 (Note: In 1833, Fanny Kemble, an English actress visiting Georgia, wrote: "The slaves themselves entertain the very highest contempt for white servants, whom they designate as 'poor white trash'.")
 This term achieved widespread popularity in the 1850s, and by 1855, it had passed into common usage by upper-class whites, and was in common usage among Southerners of all races throughout the rest of the 19th century.

 In 1854, Harriet Beecher Stowe wrote that slavery not only produces "degraded, miserable slaves", but also "a poor white population as degraded and brutal as ever existed in any of the most crowded districts of Europe".
 She said the plantation system forced these whites to struggle for subsistence, becoming an "inconceivably brutal" group resembling "some blind, savage monster, which, when aroused, tramples heedlessly over everything in its way".
 Beyond economic factors, Stowe traces the existence of this class to the shortage of schools and churches in their communities.
 In her second novel Dred, Stowe describes the poor white inhabitants of the Great Dismal Swamp, on the border between Virginia and North Carolina, as an ignorant, degenerate, and immoral class of people prone to criminality.
-Hinton Rowan Helper's influential 1857 book The Impending Crisis of the South describes the region's poor Caucasians as a people of lesser physical stature who were oppressed by the effects of slavery and would be driven to extinction by the South's "cesspool of degradation and ignorance".
+Hinton Rowan Helper's incendiary 1857 book The Impending Crisis of the South describes the region's poor Caucasians as a people of lesser physical stature who were oppressed by the effects of slavery and would be driven to extinction by the South's "cesspool of degradation and ignorance".
 Historian Jeffrey Glossner of the University of Mississippi writes: "While their voices are often unheard, we can gauge the broader importance of their presence through the social, political, and cultural developments of the period."